 My research interests lie at the confluence of applied mathematics, high performance computing, applied physics and computer science.
 Two current efforts are modelling of plasmas formed during operation of a diode pumped alkali laser (DPAL) and modelling capacitively-coupled RF plasma for the synthesis of silicon nano-crystals.

-I am also interested in financial mathematics, data mining, predictive modelling, mathematical logic and parabolic free boundary problems.
+I am also interested in data science, financial mathematics, predictive modelling, mathematical logic and parabolic free boundary problems.

 Specialties: Finite volume, finite difference, and finite element methods for partial differential equations, in particularly hyperbolic systems of conservation laws; computational fluid dynamics; computational plasma physics; adaptive mesh refinement; code and calculation verification.
 Use of C, C++, FORTRAN, Python, R, QT, MPI, OpenMP, CUDA and Object-Oriented Design in scientific software development for High Performance Computing.